P-Dammy/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files (starting with .) using the long format
+Displaying contents of working directory with hidden files and user group and IDs diplayed numerically and in long format